ui/stamps-api-docs/source/user_api.rst

 A. Request
 -----------------------------
-    You can add a new transaction on stamps by calling the API with these parameters
+    You can query for a customer's data on Stamps .

     =========== =========== =========================
     Parameter   Required    Description